How to buy a good English dictionary

 Don't be afraid of using an English-English dictionary.
 If you can understand this article, you can definitely understand the definitions in an English-English dictionary.

 There are two kinds of English-English dictionaries: dictionaries for learners and dictionaries for native speakers.
-Dictionaries for native speakers are used by Americans, Britons, etc. to look up very difficult words, such as tintinnabulation.
+Dictionaries for native speakers are used by Americans, Britons, etc. to look up rare words, such as inextricable or tintinnabulation.
 Dictionaries for learners are used by people who are learning English as a second language.

 Dictionaries for native speakers usually have more words than dictionaries for learners, but the definitions are complicated, and there are fewer example sentences.
-Therefore your first dictionary should be a dictionary for learners.
-Later, you will need other dictionaries — for example, a dictionary of phrasal verbs and a big dictionary for native speakers.
+Therefore, whenever possible, you should be using dictionaries for learners.
+You should use “native” dictionaries only in special situations: for example, when your learner’s dictionary does not have the word you’re looking for.

 Software dictionaries